Zaid-N-Ansari/Oasis-InternShip/README.md

 # Oasis-InternShip

 This repository contains the project work completed during the Oasis Internship program.
 I have used Django, a Python backend, for all of my projects.

 ## Description

 This repository serves as a record of the tasks completed during the internship at Oasis.
 It includes 4 projects that were a part of the program.

+## What are the content of this Repo
+- There are 4 directories in this Repo
+  1. Calculator Web App
+  2. LoginAuth and Registeration Web App
+  3. ToDo Web App
+  4. Tribute Page

 ## Table of Contents